 For your convenience, we provided (with orders of 10+ cabinets or a sink base) a touch-up kit designed for your specific cabinet color and style.
-Touch-up kits can also be purchase through a KraftMaid retailer.
-Here are some hints to help you with minor repairs to a damaged surface.
+Touch-up kits can also be purchased through a KraftMaid retailer or on our online store.Visit The KraftMaid Online Store

 Note: Substantial repairs should only be attempted by professional refinishers.

-Repair of scratches and scrapes on wood with touch-up pen
+Repair of scratches and scrapes on wood with touch-up penk

 - Buff the damaged area, as well as the surrounding area, with the provided Scotch-Brite pad to achieve a blend of surface sheen.
 Example: Scotch-Brite the entire vertical member.
 (Be sure to practice first in an inconspicuous area.)